Become a Leland Fellow

 Fellows develop their technical skills, leadership capabilities, and professional network through direct work experiences as well as through the Hunger Center’s in-person and remote trainings, all within the context of a supporting group learning cohort.
 All trainings build fellows’ core capacities, based on the Hunger Center’s twelve-point leadership capabilities model, and enhance fellows’ ability to become effective agents for change in their chosen path.

 What I take away from this fellowship is the mindset the fellowship has worked to cultivate in us: there are a lot of challenges, there are many obstacles that have existed for a long time,…but we should be constantly questions why they’re there and pushing to make this the most effective and powerful system of foreign assistance we think it could be.Kelly Kurz, 9th Class Leland Fellow

-Addressing the disconnect between public and institutional policy and field-level implementation is a crucial step toward delivering effective and efficient foreign assistance.
-Leland Fellows’ field and policy placements are coordinated so that fellows see one issue from two different perspectives and gain experience along the full field-policy spectrum, identifying ways that they can bridge the gap and make the greatest contribution to eliminating food and nutrition security.
+Addressing the disconnect between public and institutional policy and program implementation is a crucial step toward delivering effective and efficient foreign assistance.
+Leland Fellows’ two placements are coordinated to show one issue from two different perspectives and provide experience along the full spectrum, identifying ways that fellows can bridge the gap and make the greatest contribution to eliminating food and nutrition security.

 My experience as a Leland Fellow prepared me for a successful career with the federal government, allowing me to develop critical leadership and strategic thinking and a better understanding of implications of policies related to poverty reduction, hunger, agriculture development.Damiana Astudillo, Director of Agriculture, Millennium Challenge Corporation & 3rd Class Leland Fellow